ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingtransport.rst

           ensure all your data inputs are correct, in an accessible file folder, and are uncorrupted.

-3. If you continue having issues processing your data, please [View Details] as mentioned in Section 5.9.3 to see if empty datasets were created as outputs.
+3. If you continue having issues processing your data, please [View Details] to see if empty datasets were created as outputs.
 Empty datasets indicate an issue with the input data, or ArcGIS Pro does not have read/write access to input or output file locations.

     a.
 If you cannot find a solution to the issue, then please submit a [New issue] in the ArcNLET-Py GitHub repository (`Issues · ArcNLET-Py/ArcNLET-Py · GitHub <https://github.com/ArcNLET-Py/ArcNLET-Py/issues>`__) as described in the GitHub instructions at `Creating an issue - GitHub Docs <https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue>`__.